stormeyes/Molica/README.md

 A Websocket Server/Client of Python by using async/await which is based on Python3.5+.
 Deliver your message realtime!

 ###Note
-Moli is still under development and the api might change in future, just take care of this and start play!
+~~Moli is still under development and the api might change in future.~~ Just take care and start play!

 ###Example
 + simple `hello world`